leap-stc/leap-stc.github.io/docs/data/data_lifecycle.md

 If the data is located behind a firewall on an HPC center, the normal 'pull' based paradigm of our feedstocks will not work.
 In this case we have an option to 'push' the data to a special "inbox" bucket (`'leap-pangeo-inbox'`) on the OSN Pod.
 Once the data is in this accessible intermediate staging area, the process and tools documented on the [feedstock template](https://github.com/leap-stc/LEAP_template_feedstock) ought to work.

 The biggest barrier here is external authentication; see the [Authentication section][authentication].
-Once authenticated, users can initiate a data transfer from their 'local' machine (laptop, server, or HPC Cluster) with the tools documented in [Data Tools](data-tools).
+Once authenticated, users can initiate a data transfer from their 'local' machine (laptop, server, or HPC Cluster) with the tools documented in [Data Tools][data-tools].

 ## Transferring Data (at a glance)

-Use this quick guide; full details and examples are in [Data Tools](data-tools).
+Use this quick guide; full details and examples are in [Data Tools][data-tools].

 - **Small (KB–100s MB):** `fsspec/gcsfs` in Python (great for quick reads/writes and xarray/zarr I/O).
 - **Medium/Large (GBs+):** `rclone` (robust, resumable, ideal for bucket↔bucket or local↔bucket syncing).